 - Date your annual accounts will be made up to

-This information can be delivered online and it will enable HMRC to work out your accounting period and deadlines for paying Corporation Tax and delivering company tax returns.
+This information will enable HMRC to work out your accounting period and deadlines for paying Corporation Tax and delivering company tax returns.

-If your company is dormant, you should complete the relevant section of form CT41G and return it to your local Corporation Tax office.
+If your company is dormant, you should inform your local Corporation Tax office by phone or letter.